JaneshkaF/JaneshkaF/README.md

 ### Hi there 👋
+Although I am new to software, I am eager to continue to learn and grow my skill set!

+My goal is to be able to make any of your front end dreams come true!

+✨

+In the perfect world, I would master programming overnight! (hehe)  💻  But since I live in reality, I will have to continue typing away...after all, nobody ever fully PERFECTS coding, right?!
 <!--
 **JaneshkaF/JaneshkaF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.